Andre-Vitorino/Pneumonia_Classifier/README.md

 ## 2.1 How to use this solution?

-If you want to ue this solution, please follow the steps bellow:
+If you want to use this solution, please follow the steps bellow:

 1 - Download the Forecast_Pneumonia.ipynb archive
 2 - Open it in your favorite code editor